 This may also be the case during the COVID-19 times as well, as every utility will need to take a hard look at the way they operate and what projects they plan to initiate or complete in the coming months.

 - Utilities with long-term plans were a bit more resilient, as CEOs could look forward to making decisions even during the downturn that would be good for the utility in the years to come, such as maintaining a good credit score and refinancing or investing in employee training or new IT technology.

 More research would need to be done to determine if this has held true in the last decade since the recession.
 We do know that rating agencies look at long-term plans (See minute 41:45-43:00), and such plans can help guide a utility through rough waters.

 - Vulnerabilities became more visible in both utilities and customers.
-Utilities that did not have rates that sufficiently build capital for future projects were even more financially vulnerable, and customers who struggled to pay their bills normally had an even harder time during the recession.
+Utilities that did not have rates that sufficiently built capital for future projects were even more financially vulnerable, and customers who struggled to pay their bills normally had an even harder time during the recession.

 This is true right now as well.
 Utilities are forced to consider revenue diversity, depth of reserves, and long-term financial health in the face of the crisis.
-Moratoria on shut-offs and reconnection policies have highlighted how many customers are vulnerable to shut-offs, or were already shut-off.
+Moratoria on shut-offs and reconnection policies have highlighted how many customers are vulnerable to shut-offs or were already shut-off.

 Strategies, Actions, and Approaches